Utah Transit Authority: History

 Since the turn of the century, the entire service area of UTA has seen bus route redesigns, beginning with Utah County in 2000.
 Weber and Davis Counties saw an overhaul of their bus routing in 2002.
 The largest and most comprehensive change in routing occurred in August 2007 in Salt Lake County, with the goal of increasing ridership by twelve percent.
 Prior to 2007, night service had different numbering and routing than regular daytime service.
 After the redesign, nighttime routes were to retain the same routing and numbering as their daytime counterparts.
 Routes were consolidated as well, with 69 routes reduced to 60.
 Fifteen-minute service during weekday daytime hours was extended from two to 11 routes, and all other routes in the system had 30-minute service during weekday peak hours at the very least.
 "Fast buses," which connected suburbs to the city and charged the same fare as local buses (as opposed to express buses, which required a higher fare), were also introduced and expanded.
 The redesign proposal was met with criticism, with low-income advocacy groups claiming that the redesign focused too heavily on commuters rather than the disadvantaged.
 The route redesign achieved its intended goal—from 2007 to 2011, bus ridership in the entire system increased from 77,500 to 88,700, an increase of 18 percent.

 Beginning in 2010, a decline in funding that UTA was receiving from sales tax revenues resulted in service reductions.
 Fast bus trips were substantially reduced, with many fast bus routes being cut altogether.
 Saturday and night service saw cuts as well.
 The opening of two new TRAX extensions exacerbated bus route service cuts, especially in the western side of the valley; routes that previously traveled from the western suburbs to downtown would end at Green Line stations, with riders expected to complete the rest of their journeys via the Green Line.
 For the first time in 2010, there was no service on Memorial and Labor days.
 Service on those holidays was later restored, and as of 2020 UTA provides bus and rail service on most holidays with the exception of Thanksgiving, Christmas and New Year's Day.
-As UTA's rail expansion projects draw to a close and revenues increase, the agency has indicated that it will slowly begin restoring service in the near future.

 Amidst the service cuts and rail expansions, UTA struck a deal with Park City and Summit County to begin operating an express bus between Salt Lake City and Park City in October 2011.
-This express service is called PC-SLC Connect.
+This express service was called PC-SLC Connect until High Valley Transit took over the route with its 107 service.